The grumpy child,

 In a premature or small baby or children with developmental problems, the suckling may be weak and therefore he gets tired after a short time.
-During examination I often find that the hypoglossal nerves that supply the muscles of the tongue are irritated and therefore latching on is difficult.
-During the osteopathic examination all the structures related to swallowing, suckling and breathing and any dysfunction are assessed and treated
+During the osteopathic examination I often find that the hypoglossal nerves that supply the muscles of the tongue are irritated and therefore latching on is difficult.

 Open airways need to be open.
 For example when breastfeeding with a blocked nostril may be fuzzy and needs stop to breath though the mouth.
 The problem may be on the face, neck or chest.

-Osteopathic treatment for children is carried out by applying gentle pressure over the areas related to the problem.
+Osteopathic treatment for children is carried out by applying gentle techniques over the areas related to the problem.

 Then most common conditions to help children are.

 7. Delayed progress e.g . not crawling or walking at the expected age.